- Fantastic Team

 - Potted trees need to stay at low temperatures at all times.
 If you bring them inside, make sure it’s no longer than 12-13 days.
 If you keep it inside longer, it might not be able to adjust to the cold.

-A: How long your Christmas tree will last inside depends on several factors, all of which are equally important.
-First, you need the right tree stand.
-Don’t try and whittle the tree trunk to the appropriate size.
+- Having the right tree stand.
+It allow you to not whittle the tree trunk to the appropriate size.
 The outer layers of wood absorb water best, so you shouldn’t damage them.
 If the tree trunk is too big for the stand you currently have, simply buy a larger stand.